archphile/thepenguin/content/blog/2019-05-17-monitor-calibration-with-displaycal.md

 ## Hardware and software configuration

 My setup is very complicated comparing to the average photographer's one.
 My main OS is [Archlinux](https://archlinux.org).
-For my photographing editing needs I use *Windows 10* on a [KVM virtual machine with GPU Passthrough](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
+For my photo editing needs I use **Windows 10** on a [KVM virtual machine with GPU Passthrough](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
 This means that although Windows 10 OS runs on a virtual machine, I am able to use a real isolated GPU with that.

 So, every time I need to calibrate, I do the procedure twice: one time for **Archlinux/Intel onboard HD 530** and one time for **Windows 10 VM/Nvidia 1050TI**.